 How To Use Saffron

 We know what you’re thinking.
 It’s great to know why saffron is so rare and expensive, but what do I do with it?
 What does saffron taste like?
 That question is not quite as easy to answer.
 Appropriately, given the air of mystery surrounding the spice, saffron seems to have different characteristics to different people.
-Some will note its sweet, honey-like flavor, while others find it earthy and musky.
+Some will note its sweet, honey-like flavour, while others find it earthy and musky.
 Yet others are able to detect a balance of the two.
-Saffron is prized as much for its color as its flavor, imparting a rich, golden hue onto recipes ranging from saffron risotto, to a variety of curries, to classic French bouillabaisse.
-It can even be used desserts, such as pudding, cakes, and sweetened rice.
+Saffron is prized as much for its colour as its flavour, imparting a rich, golden hue onto recipes ranging from saffron risotto, to a variety of curries, to classic French bouillabaisse.
+It can even be used in desserts, such as pudding, cakes, and sweetened rice.
 If you are worried about the expense, don’t fret!
 A little goes a long way.
 For most dishes, you will only need 1-3 saffron threads to get the desired effect.

 Types Of Saffron